Quarantine, What is Old is New

 SPRING SPECIAL: Limited number of copies of this title remaining; only one box available at 15% off until stock sold out.
 Last carton remaining of original edition.

-International Edition has been available since March 22, 2020 during the COVID-19 outbreak .. book was updated to mark 12 when WHO declared the pandemic, New edition contains two Postscripts, including the worst 10 pandemics since the year 165 when Rome was struck and the Roman army returning from Mesopotamia was decimated th 5 million deaths in total within the city.
+International Edition has been available since March 22 2020 during the COVID-19 outbreak .. the book was updated to March 12. precisely when WHO declared the pandemic.
+The NEW edition contains two Postscripts, including the worst 10 pandemics since the year 165 when Rome was struck and the Roman army returning from Mesopotamia was decimated th 5 million deaths in total within the city.
 However that pales in comparison to the Spanish Influenza of 1918-20 when 50 million died worldwide amid massive under-reporting.
 The Plague sort basic Death occurred at least twice in between.

 Historian and medical doctor Ian Arthur Cameron has produced a gripping history of Quarantine in Canada, the forgotten story of the men and women who worked to save lives and protect the citizens of this land.
 A story of the early years of immigration to Canada, and of marine transportation with wooden ships sailing reluctantly into the age of steam.